spunkedy/irblast/documentation/index.md

-# irblast Module
+# irblaster Module

 ## Description

 TODO: Enter your module description here

-## Accessing the irblast Module
+## Accessing the irblaster Module

 To access this module from JavaScript, you would do the following:

-	var irblast = require("co.withgod.irblast");
+	var irblaster = require("co.withgod.irblaster");

-The irblast variable is a reference to the Module object.
+The irblaster variable is a reference to the Module object.

 ## Reference